playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/camera-color.md

 sidebar_position: 1
 ---

-In AR rendered image is projected over the reconstructed camera texture on the pass-through device types.
+In AR, the rendered image is projected over the reconstructed camera texture on the pass-through device types.
 This texture can be accessed by the application.

 To request access to the camera color, the session should be started with an extra flag: